Garbage and Recycling Collection Program

 - Household garbage must be placed in plastic or paper bags and stored in leak-proof metal or plastic containers.
 Loose garbage will not be collected.
 Broken glass must be wrapped, labeled and placed in a separate container.

-- Independently purchased 44-gallon containers can be placed at the curb or out in the open at the top of driveway.
-44-gallon containers will not be collected if they are in a gated area or enclosed structure.
-Village crews are not permitted to enter homes, garages, porches or other private property structures to collect garbage.
+- Top of Drive containers will not be collected if they are in a gated area or enclosed structure.
+LRS crews are not permitted to enter homes, garages, porches or other private property structures to collect garbage.

-- The Village will not collect building materials such as concrete, dirt, stone, brick, floor tile, roofing, shingles or lumber.
+- LRS will not collect building materials such as concrete, dirt, stone, brick, floor tile, roofing, shingles or lumber.

-- Once a Week Back Door Collection - Residents provide their own container that is no larger than 44-gallons.
-Limit of four containers.
+- Once a Week Top-of-Drive Collection - Residents may use an LRS provided 65-gallon cart, or provide their own container that is no larger than 44-gallons.
+Limit of three containers.

-- Twice a Week Back Door Collection or Curbside Collection - Residents provide their own container or purchase standard containers (listed above).
-Limit of four 44-gallon containers for Back Door Collection, limit of two Village carts per pick-up.
+- Twice a Week Top-of-Drive Collection or Curbside Collection - Residents provide their own container or use standard containers (listed above).
+Limit of three 44-gallon containers for Top of Drive Collection.

-- The Village provides special pick-up service starting at $40 for the first cubic yard and $12 for each additional yard.
-Special pick-up is for anything other than your regular household waste (furniture, appliances, boxes, etc.) but does not include hazardous waste (paint, gas, chemicals, etc.) or building material (wood, lumber, drywall, etc.).
-All special collection materials must be brought to the curb.
+- LRS provides special pick-up services at resident's request.
+A special pick-up is for anything other than your regular household waste (furniture, mattress, carpet, boxes, etc.) but does not include hazardous waste (paint, gas, chemicals, etc.) or building material (wood, lumber, drywall, etc.).
+All special collection materials must be brought to the curb and must weigh no more than 50 pounds.
 24 hour minimum notice is required.
-Pick-ups are scheduled Tuesday through Friday.

 - A supplemental pick-up can be scheduled due to an event generating additional regular household garbage.
-The cost for a supplemental pick-up is $25 and can be scheduled Monday through Friday.
 Residents are permitted to fill the same number of garbage containers as once a week pickup.

 Community Portal Collection Day Look-Up | View Printable Collection Map